 Halifax, NS B3H 2A1

 Laundry machines are located in the basement of Alex Hall, Middle Bay and Cochran Bay.
-To use them, you need a prepaid laundry card from the Alex Hall front desk.
-You can put money on the laundry card using your debit or credit card at the load station in the basement of the A&A Building.
-Each load of washing costs $1.75 and a load of drying costs $1.75.
+To use them, you need a laundry card which will be included in your residence package when you arrive.
+You can load money onto the laundry card using your debit or credit card at the Coinamatic re-load station in the basement of the A&A Building.
+Each load of washing costs $1.75 and a load of drying costs $1.50.
 Please consider using unscented laundry products.

 If you become ill or experience any health-related difficulties during the academic year, feel free to talk with your don.
 We will do our best to support and accommodate your needs.
 The dons can arrange for sick trays to be brought to you from the dining hall.

 Students are responsible for the general upkeep of their rooms.
 You can obtain cleaning supplies from the student cleaning closets in Alex Hall, Middle Bay and the Roost.
 Common areas of the university are cleaned by our cleaning contractor who use “green” cleaning supplies and products.
 Any cleaning requests can be submitted to the front desk of Alexandra Hall.
 Ongoing complaints or concerns should be directed to your don.

 Bins are provided for garbage and for recycling (plastic and glass drinking containers and paper) in Alexandra Hall, Cochran Bay, Angels’ Roost, and under Middle, Chapel, and Radical bays.
 Please regularly empty the garbage can in your room into one of main garbage bins in one of those locations.